 Interior trends: what is traditional home decor?

 We love exploring new and in-vogue styles, but sometimes it’s good to revisit our origins and look back to where it all began.
 This brings us to traditional home decor.
 Inspired by 18th and 19th-century European fashions, traditional home decor is timeless.
-You’ll recognize elements of it from country houses or period homes.
-It’s warm and cozy yet with some strong heritage elements—and if you grew up in a traditionally decorated home, you’ll find it particularly comforting.
+You’ll recognise elements of it from country houses or period homes.
+It’s warm and cosy yet with some strong heritage elements—and if you grew up in a traditionally decorated home, you’ll find it particularly comforting.
 So, if you’d like to incorporate this welcoming decor style into your home: read on.

 What is traditional home decor?

 Traditional decor is synonymous with timeless style.
-The color palette is subdued with a sparing use of rich colors, whilst wood furnishings and floorboards tend to be darker.
+The colour palette is subdued with a sparing use of rich colours, whilst wood furnishings and floorboards tend to be darker.
 Above all, it should feel warm and welcoming, with an element of familiarity.
 Whether in wallpaper or fabrics, patterns and motifs maintain a traditional style, such as florals or stripes.
 So, if you love nothing more than a Sunday spent rummaging around your neighbourhood’s antique stores or are interested in the history of design and furnishings, then you might just find yourself loving traditional decor.